-- If your cost sharing is a copayment (a set amount of dollars, for example, \$15.00), you pay only that amount for any covered services from a network provider.
-You'll generally have higher copayments when you get care from out-of-network providers. - If your cost sharing is a coinsurance (a percentage of the total charges), you never pay more than that percentage.
+- If your cost sharing is a copayment (a set amount of dollars, for example, \$15.00), you pay only that amount for any covered services from a network provider. - If your cost sharing is a coinsurance (a percentage of the total charges), you never pay more than that percentage.
 However, your cost depends on which type of provider you see: - If you get covered services from a network provider, you pay the coinsurance percentage multiplied by our plan's reimbursement rate (as determined in the contract between the provider and our plan). - If you get the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - If you get the covered services from an out-of-network provider who doesn't participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers. - If you think a provider has balance billed you, call Member Services at the telephone number on your member ID card or 1-888-267-2637 (TTY users call 711).